 I applied this patch to QGIS 2.0.1 and still unable to update vsizip paths.
 I can navigate to the zip file, highlight it and select OK.
 But when I click OK to close the fix data sources window it still complains about some layers that will be lost.

 It also enters the new zip path with an absolute path instead of a relative one - but even after coming in "green" the dialog still warns of missing un-referenced layers.

-#7 Updated by Alister Hood over 4 years ago
+#7 Updated by Alister Hood almost 5 years ago

 "Problem 1" from my initial report is fixed.

 "Problem 2" is partially fixed - if you manually edit the path it is accepted, but as Donovan noted at #4 if you use the "Browse" button it does not work.
 The reason it does not work is because after using the browse button this is stripped from the front of the path: